roslyk/comments-exercise-project/README.md

 ## Post Commenting in Laravel

 This is a small Laravel Project that focuses on post commenting.
-The idea is that you create a user, logs in and then you may comment on posts.
+The idea is that you create a user, log in and then you may comment on posts.

 Check out this project!